HCFS Project Structure

 At HCFS, our non-core subjects are delivered to the pupils through half termly projects.
 Each project is engaging to help capture the children’s imaginations as they learn new knowledge and skills in a creative manner.
 The project approach involves a sustained, in-depth exploration of events or objects and is carried out in such a way that children are encouraged to raise questions and search for answers about it.
 Projects are used by teachers at HCFS as a vehicle to teach pupils discrete curriculum areas such as History, Geography, Art, Design and Technology and Computing.

-Projects are taught at HCFS on a two year rolling cycle and for each project, a specific curriculum area is focussed upon.
+Projects are taught at HCFS on a two year rolling cycle and for each project, a specific curriculum area is focused upon.
 The rolling cycle can be view in the document below:

 Project Assessment and Reflection